ac-repatterning/intelligence/docs/sections/measures/index.md

 # measures

 The raw river level measures.
 The continuous graphs illustrate each gauge station's raw measures vis-à-vis device measurement-recording-frequency; usually every $15$ minutes.
 The split graphs allow for annual comparisons of measurements.
+Due to measuring device faults, etc., a gauge's raw measurements may include erroneous measures, or measures might be missing; study the anomalies section.

 <div class="grid cards" markdown>